huixie90/cpp_papers/any_view.md

 ## `constexpr` Support

-We do not require `constexpr` in order to allow efficient implementations using e.g. SBO.
-There is no way, with the current working draft, to construct an object of different type on a `unsigned char[N]` or `std::byte[N]` buffer in `constexpr` context.
+We require `constexpr` because there is no strong reason not to provide it.
+Even when providing SBO at runtime, there is no need to provide such an optimization at compile-time as well, given that the conditions for the optimization are implementation-dependent, and experience shows this support is easy enough to add.

 ## Move-only `view` Support

 Move-only `view` is worth supporting as we generally support them in `ranges`.
-We propose to have a configuration template parameter `any_view_options::move_only` to make the `any_view` conditionally move-only.
-This removes the need to have another type `move_only_any_view` as we did for `move_only_function`.
+We propose to have a configuration template parameter `any_view_options::copyable` to make the `any_view` conditionally copyable.
+This removes the need to have another type as we did for `move_only_function`.

-We also propose that by default, `any_view` is copyable and to make it move-only, the user needs to explicitly provide this template parameter `any_view_options::move_only`.
+We also propose that by default, `any_view` is move-only and to make it copyable, the user needs to explicitly provide this template parameter `any_view_options::copyable`.

 ## Move-only `iterator` Support